Cider apple variety: Kingston Black

 Kingston black

-Origin: Was probably named after the village of Kingston, near Taunton, Somerset, England.
+Origin Was probably named after the village of Kingston, near Taunton, Somerset, England.

-Tree form: Medium, semi-spreading tree; very susceptible to scab.
+Tree form Medium, semi-spreading tree; very susceptible to scab.

-Pollination requirements: Mid–late season bloom; partially self-fertile; good pollinator with Brown’s Apple, Reine des Hâtives.
+Pollination requirements Mid–late season bloom; partially self-fertile; good pollinator with Brown’s Apple, Reine des Hâtives.

-Fruit shape: Medium fruit, often small, conical or flattened.
+Fruit shape Medium fruit, often small, conical or flattened.

-Dark red skin, flecked or striped with nearly complete cover; some russet.
+Colour and flesh Dark red skin, flecked or striped with nearly complete cover; some russet.

 Flesh dry, reddened to white, with some astringency.

-Harvest period: Mid–late harvest; fair yield with more than 3 weeks storage.
+Harvest period Mid–late harvest; fair yield with more than 3 weeks storage.

-Uses: Bittersharp; produces a slow-fermenting full-bodied vintage quality cider.
+Uses Bittersharp; produces a slow-fermenting full-bodied vintage quality cider.